 Watch Luna Vachon’s Vicious attack on Sherri Martel and more!:

 During that same year, the WWF wanted to resurrect the vacant Women’s Championship.
-The newly planned women’s division centered around Alundra Blayze (Madusa Miceli) after defeating the feisty high-flying Heidi Lee Morgan in a six-woman tournament.
+The newly planned women’s division centered around the athletic Alundra Blayze (Madusa Miceli) after defeating the feisty high-flying Heidi Lee Morgan in a six-woman tournament.

 Without missing a beat, Luna Vachon set her sights on winning the title from the newly crowned Alundra Blayze, and a feud between the two exploded.

 “You couldn’t hurt Sherri.
 The people would be going nuts.
 One night I broke her nose, and I told her, ‘I’m so sorry, I’m so sorry!’, and I couldn’t even touch her.
 With blood gushing out of her nose, she replied intensely with a sneer, ‘It’s good for business, say ‘I’m sorry in the locker room,’ ‘Keep going!'”

 “I’ve been waiting for this match for a long time.
 Beauty and the Beast, and there’s beauty right there!”

 Watch Luna Vachon vs. Alundra Blayze for the WWF Women’s Championship: